microsoft/SLG-Business-Applications/white-papers/PowerPlatformCopilots.md

 * [Data, privacy, and security for Azure OpenAI Service](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy)

-## Power Platform Copilots
+## Dynamics 365 and Power Platform Copilots
-The sections and tables that follow identify all known Power Platform Copilot features.
+The sections and tables that follow identify all known Copilot features in Dynamics 365 Customer Service and Power Platform.
 The tables show to availability of each feature in both commercial cloud and in GCC.
 > [!IMPORTANT]
 > There's now a central Microsoft documentation page that outlines all Dynamics 365 and Power Platform Generative AI features and the controls you have for each of them.
 That document can be found in the link below,
 >